John Handley High School: Athletics

 Handley supports a winning athletics department.
 The Boys' Outdoor Track Team has a tradition of excellent runners, winning a VHSL-record seven titles from 1935 to 1941.
 Since 1948, John Handley High School has won a VHSL-record eight boys' titles, its last Group AA championship coming in 1993.

 The 1999 Baseball team won the program's 1st and only state title with a 25–1 record.
 The baseball program had a two-year record of 46-4 during 1999 and 2000 seasons.

 The Girls' Tennis Team is now a three-peat state championship team, placing first in VA AA state in 2007, 2008, and now 2009.

 In 2009, the Boys' Basketball team finished as Regional II Champions.
+In 2018 the team finished as state runners-up; in 2026, the basketball team won its first state championship in school history.

-The 2009-2010 football team beat Kettle Run 31–0 in their homecoming game in October 2009.
+The 2009–10 football team beat Kettle Run 31–0 in their homecoming game in October 2009.
 The school boasts two State Football Championships in 1984 and 1994 and one additional State Championship appearance in 1999.
-The 2009-2010 Handley football team went 12-1 for their whole season ending at the state semifinal in 2009, losing to Bruton High School 10-7 after two missed field goal attempts.
+The 2009–10 Handley football team went 12–1 for their whole season ending at the state semifinal in 2009, losing to Bruton High School 10–7 after two missed field goal attempts.

 The 2010 Boys' Varsity Soccer finished undefeated in the Northwestern District, and place first in the District championship, but loss in the first round of Regional play to Potomac Falls by the score of 2–1.

+The Boys’ Tennis Team finished undefeated and won state titles in 2016 and 2019, both led by John Henry Herrington, the only player in program history to win as a freshman and again as a senior.